Call4Cloud | MMP-C | Autopilot | Device Preparation

 As mentioned in almost all of my Intune device cert blogs, without that certificate your device can’t sync!
 So why not test it?

-Description automatically generated
+Text Description automatically generated

-As shown above, the device could sync and the sync also was successful.
-Okay, that’s something I wasn’t expecting.
-The ability to sync your device without having the MDM certificate in the local machine store.
+As shown above, the device could sync, and the sync was also successful.
+Okay, that’s something I wasn’t expecting: the ability to sync your device without having the MDM certificate in the local machine store.

 • Performing A sync to determine where it looks